 Bites and stings

-Victorian Poisons Information Centre – 13 11 26
+Poisons Information Centre – 13 11 26

-There are many Australian species that bite or stings, such as insects, bees, wasps, ants, mosquitos, ticks, scorpions, caterpillars, centipedes, spiders, snakes and sea creatures.
+There are many Australian species that bite or sting, such as insects, bees, wasps, ants, mosquitos, ticks, scorpions, caterpillars, centipedes, spiders, snakes and sea creatures.
 Some bites and stings may be harmless and not require treatment, others may be venomous or cause a severe allergic reaction (anaphylaxis) and require medical treatment promptly.

 Allergies to venoms from stinging insects (bees, wasps and ants) are one of the most common causes of severe allergic reactions (anaphylaxis) in Australia.
 Symptoms of anaphylaxis include: